 The tropical tropopause layer (TTL) between 12 and 19km has warmed by 1K during the last decade, as shown in a unique, high vertical resolution GPS radio-occultation (RO) data set more...

-The research activities consist of two groups:
+The research activities consist of four groups:

 Head of the Research Unit: